in

 You may temporarily notice a rise in blood glucose when switching from Victoza to Ozempic.

-If you are switching from Victoza to Ozempic because of a lack of efficacy, it is advisable to titrate the dose of Victoza to the maximum tolerated dose and wait for two to three months.
+Suppose you are switching from Victoza to Ozempic because of a lack of efficacy.
+In that case, it is advisable to titrate the dose of Victoza to the maximum tolerated dose and wait for two to three months.

 If, after two to three months, blood glucose is still out of range, Ozempic treatment may be considered.